LaurentRDC/scikit-ued/docs/tutorials/plotting.rst

 You can see some examples of uses of :func:`spectrum_colors` in the :ref:`baseline tutorial <baseline_tutorial>`.

+.. _miller:

 Miller indices
 ==============

-.. _miller:

-Miller indices notation in Matplotlib plots is facilitated by using `indices_to_text`.
+Miller indices notation in Matplotlib plots is facilitated by using :func:`indices_to_text`.
 This function renders indices in LaTeX/Mathjax-style, which is compatible with Matplotlib::

     >>> from skued import indices_to_text